Indian Institute of Management Raipur: Teaching

 The teaching at IIM Raipur presents a mix of lectures, case studies, business games, simulation exercises, role plays, group discussions, field visits, and industry based projects.
-The students receive guest lectures from personalities of the corporate world, e.g. Governor of the Reserve Bank of India, Duvvuri Subbarao and Chairman & Managing Director of the Union Bank of India, Mavila Vishwanathan Nair.
+The students receive guest lectures from personalities of the corporate world, e.g. Governor of the Reserve Bank of India, Duvvuri Subbarao.

 Admission

 Admission to the postgraduate course of IIM Raipur is through the Common Admission Test conducted in November each year.
 In an effort to diversify the gender of students, a bonus 30 marks to the overall score are granted to each female candidate who is not an engineer.

 Rankings

 IIM Raipur was ranked 2nd in CSR-GHRDC Rankings 2020.

 Ranked 9 by Outlook- ICARE India MBA Rankings 2020.

 It was ranked 9th in India by Outlook Magazine in 2020.

 Ranked 14 by the National Institutional Ranking Framework (NIRF) management ranking in 2022.

 Research

-A research subject IIM Raipur plans to focus on is Chhattisgarh’s natural resources and energy management.
+A research subject IIM Raipur plans to focus on is Chhattisgarh's natural resources and energy management.
 To this end the institute plans to hire a dozen or so researchers.